-Wind as a source of electric energy in the Caribbean is now becoming common place, with utility-scale wind power plants in operation on Aruba, Bonaire, Curacao, Cuba, Dominican Republic, Guadeloupe, Jamaica, Nevis, Puerto Rico, and Martinique.
-Barbados and Guyana are next in line to add utility-scale wind energy to their energy mix.
+Wind as a source of electric energy in the Caribbean is now becoming commonplace, with utility-scale wind power plants in operation on Aruba, Bonaire, Curacao, Cuba, Dominican Republic, Guadeloupe, Jamaica, Nevis, Puerto Rico, and Martinique.
+Barbados, Guyana, and St. Lucia are next in line to add utility-scale wind energy to their energy mix.

 The amount of power that a wind turbine can extract from the wind is primarily dependent on the rotor swept area (A) and the wind speed (U).
-Therefore, in an effort to extract maximum the energy from the wind, turbine manufacturers have been increasing the rotor diameter of their wind turbines over the decades, as show below.
+Therefore, to extract maximum energy from the wind, turbine manufacturers have been increasing the rotor diameter of their wind turbines over the decades, as shown below.
 Likewise, wind farm developers are always scouting for areas across the globe with high and stable wind speed all year round to develop economically competitive wind projects.

 The actual power output of a wind turbine is limited by physical restrictions and is best illustrated by its power curve.
 The power curve of a wind turbine shows the electrical power output of the wind turbine versus the wind speed.
 An example of a power curve is shown below.
 It represents a Vestas V112-3.3 wind turbine as used in the case of the BMR wind farm in Jamaica.
 It has a rotor diameter of 112 meters and a rated/nominal power of 3.3 MW.

-If this wind turbine was to operated at rated power for one hour it would produces 3.3 MWh (3,300 kWh).
+If this wind turbine was to operate at rated power for one hour it would produce 3.3 MWh (3,300 kWh).
 This is approximately 150% of the annual energy consumption of the average family home in Jamaica.
-However, wind turbines don’t always operate at their rated power output, due the variability of the wind speed.
-Therefore, a measure known as capacity factor is typically used to assess the efficiency of a turbine or wind farm.
+However, wind turbines don’t always operate at their rated power output, due to the variability of the wind speed.
+Therefore, a measure known as capacity factor, is typically used to assess the efficiency of a turbine or wind farm.
 It is defined as the average power output of a wind turbine/farm as a percentage of the rated power of the turbine/wind farm.

 |Wind Farm||Capacity (MW)||Capacity Factor (%)||Annual Energy (MWh)|

-From the total install capacity 102 MW and total estimated annual energy of 286,688,52 MWh an overall capacity factor of 32% is estimated.
+From the total install capacity of 102 MW and the total estimated annual energy of 286,688,52 MWh, an overall capacity factor of 32% is estimated.

-In part 2, we will a look at turbine design parameters for specific wind sites.
+In part 2, we will look at turbine design parameters for specific wind sites.